Miloš Zeman: Personal life

 In the 1970s, Zeman was married to Blanka Zemanová; the couple divorced in 1978.
 In 1993, he married his assistant Ivana Bednarčíková (born 29 April 1965).

 He has an adult son named David from his first marriage.
 His daughter from the second, Kateřina Zemanová (born 1 January 1994), was one of the most visible faces in Zeman's presidential election team.
 In a post-election speech, Zeman asked her to be his "informal First Lady", as his wife is reportedly shy and does not like media attention.
 When asked about his religious beliefs, he describes himself as a "tolerant atheist".

 Zeman is a heavy drinker and long-term chain smoker.
 He only slightly curbed his consumption of alcohol and cigarettes after being diagnosed with diabetes in 2015.
-He is also suffering from diabetic neuropathy in the feet, which causes him difficulties when walking.
+He is also suffering from diabetic neuropathy in the feet, which causes him difficulties when walking and sometimes requires him to use a wheelchair.
+In March 2024, he was hospitalized in serious but stable condition and underwent surgery following a blood clot in his leg.
+He was discharged in April.